-B: SPECIAL EXCEPTIONS
+D. SPECIAL EXCEPTIONS

-The Zoning Board of Adjustment may, in appropriate cases and subject to appropriate conditions and safeguards, grant permits for uses permitted as special exceptions under this ordinance.
-Approvals may be granted by the Zoning Board of Adjustment to uses that meet the following criteria.
-These criteria are designed to ensure that the use will not adversely affect nearby, existing uses and to protect neighborhoods against potentially disruptive uses or those which might in some way be incompatible with the neighborhood.
+The Zoning Board of Adjustment may, in appropriate cases and subject to appropriate conditions and safeguards, grant permits for uses specifically allowed as Special Exceptions under this Ordinance.
+A special exception shall be granted if the Zoning Board of Adjustment determines that the proposed use, structure or change to use or structure will meet all of the following criteria: